PARASTATALS SUPERVISED BY THE DEPARTMENT

 Science Parks have many advantages on National economies especially as they:

-- i.
-Stimulate and effectively manage the flow of knowledge and technology among universities, R&D institutions,
+- Stimulate and effectively manage the flow of knowledge and technology among universities, R&D institutions, companies and markets;

-- ii.
-Facilitate the creation and growth of innovation-based companies through incubation and spin-off processes;
+- Facilitate the creation and growth of innovation-based companies through incubation and spin-off processes;

-- iii.
-Provide other value-added services together with high quality space and facilities.
+- Provide other value-added services together with high quality space and facilities.

 The Honourable Minister of Science and Technology directed that a model Science Park be developed at the Sheda Science and Technology Complex (SHESTCO) Abuja, where a 30-hectare piece of land has been provided.